jobjo/jobjo.github.io/_posts/2018-02-05-lenses-via-modular-implicits.md

   F.map (fun street -> { x with street }) @@ f x.street
 {% endhighlight %}

-Although a clear improvement over the module based approach, lenses for record properties still require boiler plate code and should rather be automated by a *deriving mechanism*.
+Although an improvement over the module based approach, lenses for record properties still require boiler plate code and should rather be automated by a *deriving mechanism*.